raspberrypilearning/club-mentoring/en/quiz1/question_2.md

   --- feedback ---
 Young people should be encouraged to share what they've learned with the wider group.
-This helps confirm they understand the concepts and it develops the Ninja's presentation skills.
+This helps confirm they understand the concepts and it develops the creator's presentation skills.
 It also helps the wider group learn more collaboratively.
   --- /feedback ---

 --- /choices ---